markjprice/cs11dotnet7/docs/errata/common-errors.md

 Now the method call works.

 # Missing types and members in the Program class

+## CS0103 The name 'DoSomething' does not exist in the current context

 In my book, I show how to define functions that can be easily called directly in the `Program.cs` file because you add them to the `partial Program` class definition.
 You can put these functions in a separate file, for example, `Program.Helpers.cs`, as shown in the following code: